Ellen Nemhauser, Co-President

 Amy L. Memis-Foler, Co-President

-Amy L. Memis-Foler is beginning her ninth year at Temple Judea Mizpah in Skokie, IL as a solo rabbi.
+Amy L. Memis-Foler is beginning her eleventh year at Temple Judea Mizpah in Skokie, IL as a solo rabbi.
 She has spent her whole rabbinate in the Chicago area since ordination from HUC-JIR/NY in 1993.
 She served for nine years at Congregation BJBE in Glenview and five years at Temple Sholom of Chicago, at both congregations as an assistant-associate rabbi.
 Other professional interests and positions of leadership include her work with ARZA (Association of Reform Zionists of America), OSRUI (Olin-Sang Ruby Union Institute) and the Chicago Association of Reform Rabbis.
 Amy is also a Commissioner on the Village of Skokie’s Human Relations Commission.
 She is a past WRN Regional Representative for Chicago and co-chaired the WRN Convention in Chicago in 2007 and again in Baltimore in 2017.

 Lynne Goldsmith, Treasurer